atc0005/check-vmware/README.md

 - Flags *not* marked as required are for settings where a useful default is already defined, but may be overridden if desired.

-#### Shared

-TODO: Remove this section and instead duplicate the full table for each plugin.

 #### `check_vmware_tools`

 | Flag              | Required | Default | Repeat | Possible                                                                | Description                                                                                                                                                                                                        |